mirte-robot/mirte-documentation/doc/robots/mirte_pioneer/build_mirte_hardware.rst

-Build Mirte Hardware
+Build MIRTE Hardware
 ####################

-The Mirte Pioneer uses a wooden frame.
+The MIRTE Pioneer uses a wooden frame.
 You can use the build instructions steps below to build your robot.

 .. tabs::

-   .. group-tab:: Mirte PCB
+   .. group-tab:: MIRTE PCB

       .. image:: ../../_images/build_instructions/pcb/0_step0.png
          :width: 600